nibble0101/Breathing/README.md

 ## Run project locally

 To run this project locally, clone this repository and load the unpacked extension in a chromium-based browser like Chrome, Opera, Edge or Brave.
 You can follow this guide on [loading upacked extension in chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

-Be aware the process might be slightly different for the other browsers and be sure to load the extension in the [chromium directory](./extensions/chromium/).You will get an error if you attempt to load the same directory in Firefox because Firefox doesn't support MV3 yet.
+Be aware the process might be slightly different for the other browsers and be sure to load the extension in the [chromium directory](./extensions/chromium/) for chromium-based browsers.
+Similarly, you can also load the unpacked extension in the firefox directory to test the extension in Firefox.

 ## License